miguelgondu/blog_hugo/content/posts/2018-01-18/a-couple-of-metrics-in-generalrepytivity.md

 author: "Miguel González Duque"
 date: 2018-01-18
 title: "A couple of metrics in generalrepytivity"
+summary: A small tutorial on `generalrepytivity`, a Python package to manipulate tensors in differential geometry.
 ---

 # A couple of metrics in generalrepytivity